natrius/natrius/README.md

 - 📸 **Photography & Videography**: I enjoy capturing moments through photography and plan to start creating short videos.
 - 🎲 **Tabletop Role-Playing Games (TTRPGs)**: I love playing TTRPGs and am preparing to start GMing (Game Mastering) soon.

-## 🌟 Personal Touch
-When not mapping or learning, you'll probably find me experimenting with new recipes or simnply gaming.
-> "Maps are stories about places and people, and I believe every story deserves to be told."

-This belief inspires me to contribute to mapping projects and learn more about the world around us.

 ## 🤝 Let’s Connect
 - 🌐 [OpenStreetMap Austria](https://www.openstreetmap.at/)
 - 🗺️ [Matrix - @natrius:matrix.org](https://matrix.to/#/@natrius:matrix.org)